About us

 Who we are

-The Child Protection in Sport Unit (CPSU) is part of the NSPCC and is funded by Sport England, Sport Northern Ireland, Sport Wales, UK Sport and The Football Association.
+We are part of the NSPCC and funded by Sport England, Sport Northern Ireland, Sport Wales, and UK Sport.

-(In Scotland, there's a similar partnership between Children 1st and sportscotland.)
+(In Scotland, there's a similar partnership between Children First and sportscotland.)

 Further information